cnwanneka/password-generator/README.md

 I applied pseudo-coding in the planning and preparation of this project.

-It was a challenging project and I encountered some errors but I got some hints from my class lesson on this topic was very helpful in making me understand what was required to be done and how to apply the methods.
+It was a challenging project and I encountered some difficulties but I got some hints from my class lessons on this topic.
+This was very helpful in making me understand what was required to be done and how to apply the methods.

 URL of the application: https://cnwanneka.github.io/password-generator/